Our Journey Westward

 Charlotte Mason Was Right About Nature Study

 Charlotte Mason was a very wise teacher.
-I’ve been pondering her thoughts about nature study lately and have to say…she was right!
+I’ve been pondering her thoughts on nature study lately and have to say…she was right!
 My children are living proof – as are so many children of families who make nature study a priority.

 Nature study has been such an amazing addition to our science schedule!